COMMERCIAL ART (CAR)

 CAR205 - Advertising Campaign Design Credits: 3

-This course is a culumination of all required courses in the advertising curriculum.
-It will explore all aspects of advertising: past, present and future.
-Each student will use all of the learned abilities from the foundation courses to implement string, targeted, innovative advertising campaigns for their clients.
+This course is a culmination of all the required courses in the advertising curriculum.
+It will explore all aspects of advertising, past, present and future.
+Each student will use all of the learned abilities from the foundation courses to implement strong, targeted, innovative advertising campaigns for their clients.

 CAR218 - Professional Painting Portfolio Credits: 1